Ecosmith Recyclers, Inc.

 Founded in 2014 in New Boston, NH, Live Bee, or Die Farm and Apiary is a local small business that is owned and operated by Emily Shellenberger.
 Her farm and apiary specializes in sustainably grown cut flower arrangements and locally harvested honey.

 During the growing season, you can find her beautiful and artistically arranged bouquets on her homemade flower cart located at 11 Byam Road in New Boston, along with a variety of pesticide-free produce.
+While you're there, check out her shop next door that hosts a variety of locally crafted wares.

 Check out her website at livebeeordie.com or follower her on Facebook or Instagram!